Whistleblower: As Afghanistan fell, UK abandoned supporters

 LONDON (AP) — Britain’s Foreign Office abandoned many of the nation’s allies in Afghanistan and left them to the mercy of the Taliban during the fall of the capital, Kabul, because of a dysfunctional and arbitrary evacuation effort, a whistleblower alleged Tuesday.

 In devastating evidence to a parliamentary committee, Raphael Marshall said thousands of pleas for help via email were unread between Aug.
 21 and Aug.
 25. The former Foreign Office employee estimated that only 5% of Afghan nationals who applied to flee under one U.K. program received help.
-At one point, he was the only person monitoring the inbox.
+He said that at one point, he was the only person monitoring the inbox.

-“There were usually over 5,000 unread emails in the inbox at any given moment, including many unread emails dating from early in August,” he wrote to the Foreign Affairs Select Committee.
+“There were usually over 5,000 unread emails in the inbox at any given moment, including many unread emails dating from early in August,” he wrote to the Foreign Affairs Select Committee, which is investigating Britain’s chaotic departure from Afghanistan.
 “These emails were desperate and urgent.
 I was struck by many titles including phrases such as ‘please save my children’.”

+Marshall said some of those left behind had been killed by the Taliban.

+As the Taliban took power in August, the United States, the U.K. and other countries rushed to evacuate Afghans who had worked with Western forces and others at risk of violent reprisals.

+Britain managed to airlift 15,000 people out of the country in two weeks, and the government says it has since helped more than 3,000 others leave Afghanistan.

+But an Afghan Resettlement Scheme announced by the government in August with the goal of bringing another 20,000 people to Britain has yet to get underway.

-Former Foreign Secretary Dominic Raab, who was moved from the Foreign Office to become Justice Secretary after his handling of the crisis, defended his actions.
+Former Foreign Secretary Dominic Raab, who was moved from the Foreign Office to become Justice Secretary after the crisis, defended his actions.

-“Some of the criticism seems rather dislocated from the facts on the ground, the operational pressures that with the takeover of the Taliban, unexpected around the world…” he told the BBC.
+“Some of the criticism seems rather dislocated from the facts on the ground, the operational pressures that with the takeover of the Taliban, unexpected around the world,” he told the BBC.
 “I do think that not enough recognition has been given to quite how difficult it was.”

+Tom Tugendhat, a Conservative lawmaker who heads the foreign affairs committee, said Marshall’s testimony “raises serious questions about the leadership of the Foreign Office.”
+The committee is due to quiz senior Foreign Office civil servants later Tuesday.

 The Taliban stormed across Afghanistan in late summer, capturing all major cities in a matter of days, as Afghan security forces trained and equipped by the U.S. and its allies melted away.
 The Taliban took over Kabul on Aug.
 15.